 Many Pennsylvania colleges have a section on the application that asks about your criminal history.
 Some include your juvenile history as well.
-This a controversial section for many people who feel it is not fair to ask about criminal history.
-The U.S. Department of Education seems to agree as it is trying to push colleges to get rid of the criminalhistory section and ask alternative questions instead.
+This is a controversial section for many people who feel it is not fair to ask about criminal history.
+The U.S. Department of Education seems to agree as it is trying to push colleges to get rid of the criminal history section and ask alternative questions instead.

 It feels this is a barrier to entry that could discriminate against certain groups of students.
 It also believes it removes the chance of getting a higher education from people who could use it the most.
 It also tends to allow schools to avoid looking at the whole student and instead basing decisions on one minor part of the application.